 - Does my business model require me to file as a Corporation?

-There are several different structures to file your business under and each one serves a purpose for whichever stage you’re in when starting your business.
-When I first opened my Salon, I started as a Sole Proprietorship since I was the only worker/owner.
+There are several different structures to file your business under, and each one serves a purpose for whichever stage you’re in when starting your business.
+When I first opened my Salon, I began as a Sole Proprietorship since I was the only worker/owner.
 This structure gives you outright control of your business.
-With this structure, your business, as well as your personal asset and liabilities, are grouped together.
-Here’s the interesting part… this means that a lien can be placed on your personal as well as business assets.
-So think this one through when deciding on which structure to classify your business under.
+With this structure, your transaction, as well as your asset and liabilities, are grouped.
+Here’s the exciting part; this means that a lien can be placed on your personal as well as business assets.
+So think this one through when deciding on which structure to classify your business.

 Then there is a Partnership.
-This is where two or more people are looking to start a business together.
+Is where two or more people are looking to start a business together.
 It is probably the simplest structure for a business partnership.
-There are two types of Partnerships, one called Limited Partnership where one of the partners have unlimited liability and the other has limited liability.
+There are two types of Partnerships, one called Limited Partnership, where one of the partners have unlimited liability, and the other has limited liability.
 And in a Limited Liability Partnership, all owners are given the benefit of limited liability.
 I encourage you to research them both then decide which one is best for you.

 The LLC structure is called a Limited Liability Company.
-I like to say that LLC’s have the best of both worlds because you get the benefits of a Partnership as well as a Corporation.
-This structure has it’s pros and cons just as the other structures, but I like this one because whatever profits and losses the business have it gets treated as personal income so this would avoid you being taxed as if you were a corporation.
-This would be good for someone who wants to protect their personal assets, like their kids.
+I like to say that LLCs have both worlds’ best because you get the benefits of a Partnership as well as a Corporation.
+This structure has it’s pros and cons just as the other structures, but I like this one because whatever profits and losses the business have it gets treated as personal income, so this would avoid you being taxed as if you were a corporation.
+This would be good for someone who wants to protect their assets, like their kids.
 Just Kidding!!
-Kids are an asset but no one can really sue your business and take your kids, right?
-Who wants them anyway?
+Kids are an asset, but no one can sue your business and take your kids, right?
+Who wants them, anyway?
 HA, HA!

-Now if you want to really be boogie, structure your business as a Corporation.
+Now, if you want to be bougie, structure your business as a Corporation.
 There are several different corporations: C Corp., B Corp., NonProfit Corp., and Close Corp.
-I can explain to you what each one does but… AIN’T NOBODY GOT TIME FOR THAT!
-So I encourage you to research them but if you’re opening a new business you probably won’t be using any one of them outright.
-But if you were to use any one of the five you might use the C Corp.
-I used this structure with my last business because it gave me the strongest protection from personal liability.
+I can explain to you what each one does, but AIN’T NOBODY GOT TIME FOR THAT!
+I encourage you to research them, but if you’re opening a new business, you probably won’t be using any one outright.
+But if you were to use any one of the five, you might use the C Corp.
+I used this structure with my last business because it gave me the most reliable protection from personal liability.
 Just know it is a bit costly to set this one up.

-So there is my short dissertation of what business structures are available to you to file your business under.
-If you’re just starting out, I encourage you to research which structure will fit your business model best.
+So there is my short dissertation of what business structures are available to you to file your business.
+If you’re starting, I encourage you to research which structure will fit your business model best.
 There’s no rush to incorporate your business.
-If you do not have the upfront money or capital to spend on incorporating your business then take that money and put it to good use somewhere else.
+If you do not have the upfront money or capital to spend on incorporating your business, then take that money and put it to good use elsewhere.

-Wishing you the best with structuring your business.
-If what you read was helpful, please like this blog.
-If you have any business questions feel free to email me and ask away.
+I wish you the best in structuring your business.
+If what you read was helpful, please like this blog if you have any business questions, feel free to email me and ask away.